ejbergdk/avr-shell-cmd/README.md

 That is all that's needed.

 ### Executing a shell command
 Collect input from a serial port (or anywhere else you want to expose a shell).
-Once a full line has been read, split it up into argc/argv and call *cmd_exec(argc, argv)*.
+Once a full line has been read, call *cmd_split_exec* with the line.
-The correct command will be found and called.
+The correct command function will be called.

 One command is already provided: *help*.
 It will print a list of all commands and their helptext.